Eventyret/cwa-assets/README.md

 If you find this repository helpful, please consider giving it a ⭐️!

-## 🚀 About Me

-I am a full-stack developer passionate about sharing knowledge and building an inclusive coding community.

-## 🙌 Contributing

-We encourage contributions from everyone.
-If you're looking to contribute, please refer to the `contributing.md` file for guidelines on how to get started.
-We appreciate your efforts to adhere to our `code of conduct` to maintain a respectful and collaborative environment.

 ## ⚙️ Environment Variables

 To ensure functionality in your local environment, you'll need to set up specific environment variables.
 Each tutorial folder includes a `.env.example` file, demonstrating the required format.
 Please rename this file to `.env` and update the variables accordingly: